-This Forum, at ICCforum.com, is an innovative and cooperative undertaking by the Promise Institute for Human Rights at UCLA School of Law and the Office of the Prosecutor of the International Criminal Court (ICC OTP).
-The Forum allows members of the legal community, governments, academics, and others to debate complex issues of international criminal law faced by the Office of the Prosecutor in the course of its work at the ICC.
+ICCforum.com, is an innovative online legal journal cooperatively undertaken by the Promise Institute for Human Rights at UCLA School of Law and the Office of the Prosecutor of the International Criminal Court (ICC OTP).
+The Forum, launched in 2010, allows members of the legal community, governments, academics, and others to debate complex issues of international criminal law faced by the Office of the Prosecutor in the course of its work at the ICC.

 The Forum was named one of the world’s Top Three Justice Innovations in 2012 by the Hague Institute for the Internationalization of Law (HiiL) and named a Gold Medal Laureate winner for World Good by Computerworld Magazine in 2013.

 UCLA Law students and faculty work with the International Criminal Court Office of the Prosecutor, legal scholars and practitioners from around the world, as well as technology experts, to run the Forum.
 Students make a semester-long commitment to the project, researching and analyzing pressing issues that bear on the legal and institutional development of the International Criminal Court and that demand the attention of the prosecutor, Fatou B. Bensouda.

 Professor Richard H. Steinberg is Editor-in-Chief of the Forum, which was launched on September 1, 2010 during the tenure of the first Prosecutor, Luis Moreno-Ocampo.